Yalimo Regency: Administrative districts

-Yalimo Regency comprises five districts (distrik), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of administrative villages (desa) in each district, and its post code.
+Yalimo Regency comprises five districts (distrik), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages (kampung) in each district, and its post code.

+At 108 kampung, Abenaho District has the largest number of villages among all the districts of Indonesia.

 Climate

 Elelim, the seat of the regency has a tropical rainforest climate (Af) with heavy rainfall all year round.